 STEP 2: Locate the mounting bracket in your chosen position on the ceiling.
 Use a pencil to mark the location of the two mounting bracket slots on the ceiling.

 STEP 4: Attach the smoke alarm to the mounting bracket and turn clockwise to lock it into place.
-Test the smoke alarm by pressing the dual test / hush button.
+Test the smoke alarm by pressing the test button.

 How do I know if my wireless smoke alarms are interconnected?